grexie/libhoney/tools/distrib/linux/README.standard.txt

 cmake       Contains CMake configuration files shared by all targets.

-Debug       Contains libhoneycomb.so and other components required to run the debug
+Debug       Contains libhoney.so and other components required to run the debug
             version of Honeycomb-based applications.
-By default these files should be placed in the same directory as libhoneycomb.so and will be copied there as part of the build process.
+By default these files should be placed in the same directory as libhoney.so and will be copied there as part of the build process.

 include     Contains all required Honeycomb header files.

-libhoneycomb_dll  Contains the source code for the libhoneycomb_dll_wrapper static library
+libhoney_dll  Contains the source code for the libhoney_dll_wrapper static library
             that all applications using the Honeycomb C++ API must link against.

-Release     Contains libhoneycomb.so and other components required to run the release
+Release     Contains libhoney.so and other components required to run the release
             version of Honeycomb-based applications.
-By default these files should be placed in the same directory as libhoneycomb.so and will be copied there as part of the build process.
+By default these files should be placed in the same directory as libhoney.so and will be copied there as part of the build process.

-Resources   Contains resources required by libhoneycomb.so.
+Resources   Contains resources required by libhoney.so.
 By default these files
-            should be placed in the same directory as libhoneycomb.so and will be copied there as part of the build process.
+            should be placed in the same directory as libhoney.so and will be copied there as part of the build process.

 tests/      Directory of tests that demonstrate Honeycomb usage.